mleverance/sc_shell_lessons/01-shell-basics.md

 and in most packages that provide Unix-like tools for Windows.

 ### Is CLI difficult to use?
+If you haven't used the shell before, it may seem clunky and unrelatable at first.

-It's a different model of interacting than a GUI, and that will take some effort to learn.
-A GUI presents you with choices and you select one.
-With a **command line interface** (CLI) the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
-They aren't presented to you so you must learn a few, like learning some vocabulary in a new language.
-But a small number of commands gets you a long way, and we'll cover those essential few today.
+It will take some effort to learn because it's a different way of interacting with the computer than what you're most likely used to.
+With a GUI you get set choices and you select one.
+With a **command line interface** (CLI) the choices are combinations of commands and parameters, and because they aren't presented to you, you have to learn a few, like learning vocabulary in a new language.
+But the plus is that a small number of commands gets you a long way, and we'll cover those essential few today.

 ### Activity